-This year was our first year homeschooling year round (read why we chose to do so here), but even so, there are still ways that I like to mark the change of season and give an official beginning to a new scholastic year.
+We homeschool year round (read why we chose to do so here), but even so, there are still ways that I like to mark the change of season and give an official beginning to a new scholastic year.
 Part of my reason for doing this in September is due to our use of on-line classes and extracurricular activities, all of which resume in September and require us to adapt to a new schedule.

 We begin each September with a reduced, gentle schedule.

 We have just a few subject areas or interest led studies.
 When September returns, we add on to that after we have a pretty good routine established with those few subjects.
 In this way, the kids aren’t overloaded by a sudden onslaught of all the material we will be covering, on top of the change to their summer routines.
 We take time to be sure we understand how to use the materials and how to best learn from the information provided.
 I also use this time to make any adaptations to the materials that may be necessary so that it works best for us.
 After we feel confident in our new routine, we add on another topic or subject that we intend to study.
 We continue adding on to our schedule until it covers what we need.
 And of course, since we use gameschooling, that helps to keep things educational, fun, and minimizes stress throughout the year.